Table of Contents

 The Psychological Dynamics of High-Functioning BPD

-How High-Functioning BPD begins— A Split in Your Psyche
+How High-Functioning BPD Begins — A Split In Your Psyche

 Most people who suffer from BPD have experienced complex trauma (C- PTSD) in their childhood.
 Unlike ‘shock trauma’ that can be seen and clearly defined (e.g. war-trauma or a car accident), what you have suffered is likely invisible and insidious.
-You may be emotionally abused, chronically neglected, dragged into dysfunctional family dynamics or burdened with too many responsibilities.
+You may have been emotionally abused, chronically neglected, dragged into dysfunctional family dynamics or burdened with too many responsibilities.
 Even if no one had intentionally tried to hurt you, you might have witnessed physical or verbal violence or experienced early separation trauma.
-Just because what you have suffered is invisible does not mean it is illegitimate.
-When your psyche is burdened with too much and too soon, it has to find a way to cope.
+Just because what you have suffered is invisible does not make it illegitimate.
+When your psyche is burdened with too much, too soon, it has to find a way to cope.
 One way of doing this is to create a ‘split’ in your psyche, so a part of you is given the task of carrying and containing the overwhelming trauma, while the rest of you can go on with life as though things are normal.

 After the psychic split, the ‘traumatised part’ of you stays stuck and regressed like a little child.
 This part of you is frozen in shock and confusion.
 It has the emotional reality and cognitive ability of a child.
-They are not confident in the world, feel scared to leave the house and face people’s judgement.
+They are not confident in the world, feel scared to leave the house and avoid facing people’s judgement.
 They do not have the ability to grasp abstract concepts, are intolerant of ambiguity, and perceive the world in a black-and-white manner.
 They are perpetually anxious and confused.
 You may see yourself feeling or acting in these ways when you are emotionally triggered, or in times of extreme stress.

 The other part of you, however, becomes ‘over-developed’; like a brave soldier, it leaps into adulthood and marches on with life.
 This part of you is productive, efficient, ambitious and competent.
 They are highly responsible and overly grown-up.
-Believing the there is no one they can trust in the world; they absolutely have to stand on their own two feet.
+Believing that there is no one they can trust in the world; they absolutely have to stand on their own two feet.
 Their identity of being a ‘strong person’ is what they count on for a sense of security.

 “There is the solitude of suffering, when you go through darkness that is lonely, intense, and terrible.
 Words become powerless to express your pain; what others hear from your words is so distant and different from what you are actually suffering.”

-Counter-dependency as a defence
+Counter-dependency as a Defence

 Counter-dependency is a hallmark symptom of High-functioning BPD.
 Most people have heard of ‘co-dependency’, which normally refers to a dysfunctional and enmeshed relationship between two people, where one person is overly responsible for the others’ emotional world, creating a merger between the two psyches.
-‘Counter-dependency’ can be thought of as the other side of the same coin, as it often begins as a defence against being engulfed and subsumed by others.
+‘Counter-dependency’ can be thought of as the other side of the coin, as it often begins as a defence against being engulfed and subsumed by others.
 In counter-dependency, you become incredibly self-reliant; So much so that it is unthinkable that anyone would be there to take care of you and to comfort you.
 In fact, having to be dependent on anyone makes you feel unsafe and overly-exposed.